sgwilym/nova-deno/deno.novaextension/README.md

 Everything you need for TypeScript and JavaScript development, powered by the [Deno](https://deno.land) runtime.

-- TypeScript support out of the box.
+- Zero-config Typescript support.
 - A complete development toolchain including a **formatter**, **linter**, **test runner**, **bundler**, and **language server**.
-- Complete support for standard Web APIs like `fetch`, 'WebSocket', or the Streams API.
+- Complete support for standard Web APIs like `fetch`, `WebSocket`, or the Streams API.
 - An audited [standard library](https://deno.land/std).
 - Dependencies without node_modules or package.json.